-Table 20: L VDS TX Settings i n Efinity® Interface Designer
+Table 18: LVDS TX Settings in Efinity® Interface Designer

-Parameters Choices Notes Mode serial data output serial data output-Simple output buffer or serialized output. or reference clock output reference clock output -Use the transmitter as a clock output.
+Parameters Choices Notes Mode serial data output or reference clock output serial data output-Simple output buffer or serialized output. reference clock output-Use the transmitter as a clock output.
 When choosing this mode, the Serialization Width you choose should match the serialization for the rest of the LVDS bus.
-Parallel Clock 1, 2 1 -The output clock from the LVDS TX lane is parallel clock frequency.
-Division 2 -The output clock from the TX lane is half of the parallel clock frequency.
+Parallel Clock Division 1, 2 1-The output clock from the LVDS TX lane is parallel clock frequency.
+2-The output clock from the TX lane is half of the parallel clock frequency.
 Enable Serialization On or off When off, the serializer is bypassed and the LVDS buffer is used as a normal output.
 Serialization Width 2, 3, 4, 5, 6, 7, or 8 Supports 8:1, 7:1, 6:1, 5:1, 4:1, 3:1, and 2:1.
 Reduce VOD Swing On or off When true, enables reduced output swing (similar to slow slew rate).
-Output Load 3, 5, 7 (default), or 10 Output load in pF.
-Use an output load of 7 pF or higher to achieve the maximum throughput of 800 Mbps.
+Output Load 3 (default), 5, 7, or 10 Output load in pF.